Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tennis village witnessed a new competition between Jannik Sinner and Carlos Alcaraz.

-According to data from TennisViz , Sinner's serve score was 8.3/10 in the final - completely superior to Alcaraz, who only achieved a first serve percentage of 53%, the lowest of the tournament.
+According to data from TennisViz , Sinner's serve score was 8.3/10 in the final - completely superior to Alcaraz, who only achieved a first serve percentage of 53%, the lowest since the beginning of the tournament.

 Alcaraz lost for the first time in a Grand Slam final after five wins.
-But what was remarkable was how he faced defeat - not bitterly, not brokenly.
+But what was remarkable was how he dealt with the defeat - not bitterly, not brokenly.

 “I am not surprised by him.
 Sinner is a great champion.
 Champions learn from failure - and he did that,” Alcaraz frankly admitted.

 He also added: “I am really happy to have a rival like him.
-Because that makes me have to try 100% every day.”
+Because that helps me to give 100% every day.”

 With the 2025 Wimbledon championship, Sinner broke the Alcaraz code - something no one has ever done in a major final.
 He became the sixth player to win the title here in the past 23 years, and the first Italian to make history on the world's most prestigious grass court.

-But above all, Sinner’s victory is a testament to the next generation of men’s tennis – where not only youth and talent, but also perseverance, courage and quietness make great things happen.
+But above all, Sinner’s victory is a declaration of the next generation of men’s tennis – where not only youth and talent, but also perseverance, bravery and quietness make great things happen.
 If Alcaraz is the storm that sweeps away all opponents, then Sinner is the towering wall of ice.
 And now, he stands on top of the world.

 Source: https://znews.vn/jannik-sinner-pha-ma-carlos-alcaraz-the-nao-post1568485.html